Feeds contain information about the merchants that you work with, the services that they provide, and the availability of those services.

-- Keep feed file size below 200 MB.
+- Keep feed file size below 200 MB (after compression).
 Use multiple shards if needed.

-- We support a maximum of 1000 shards per feed.
+- Send a maximum of 1000 shards per feed.

 - Individual records sent in one shard don't need to be sent in the same shard in future feeds.

 - For better performance, split data evenly among the shards, to make all the shard files similar in size.